Organised and effective approach

 Landsbankinn has an agreement with Hopp and employees can utilise scooters from Hopp to run work errands free of charge between 8-17:00 on weekdays.
 Facilities for cyclists are excellent in the Bank’s new headquarters, with spacious bicycle storage and airing cupboards.

-We carried out an annual commute survey among employees at year-end 2023 and 509 employees responded.
-The survey shows that employees commute to work by the following means: 8.4% utilise public transportation, 31% walk or cycle, 52.8% drive own cars and 7.8% catch a ride.
-Of the walking and cycling employees that fall in the same category, 15% walk, just over 8% cycle and 8% use electric bicycles or scooters.
+We carried out an annual commute survey among employees at year-end 2024 and 526 employees responded.
+The survey shows that employees commute to work by the following means: 7.4% utilise public transportation, 28.5% walk or cycle, 55.1% drive own cars and 8.6% catch a ride.
+Walking and cycling employees fall in the same category, with 13.1% that walk, just over 8% cycle and 8% use electric bicycles or scooters.

 The majority of employees that drive their own car to and from work drive fossil-fuelled cars.
-Just under a fourth of employees drive electric cards and just under 20% drive plug-in hybrid or hybrid cars.
+A fourth of employees drive electric cars and just under 20% drive plug-in hybrids or hybrids.

 Financed emissions

 The three sectors in the Bank’s credit portfolio with the highest emissions are the travel sector, fisheries and seafood, and services, IT and telecommunication.
-These sectors are responsible for over 70% of estimated total emissions from the Bank’s credit portfolio.
-The travel sector on the one hand and services, IT and telecommunications on the other have the highest emissions in 2022, or about 69 ktCO₂e each.
-The travel industry has traditionally had the highest total emissions, although emissions have decreased since 2019, when they stood at close to 130 ktCO2e.
+These sectors have had the highest emissions since the Bank began calculating its financed emissions in 2019 and are responsible for around 66% of estimated total emissions from the Bank’s credit portfolio.
+The travel sector on the one hand and services, IT and telecommunications on the other are estimated to have the highest emissions in 2023, or about 66 ktCO₂e and 43 ktCO₂e respectively.
+The travel industry has traditionally had the highest total emissions but has also been the sector that has achieved the highest reductions since 2019, when it stood at close to 130 ktCO₂e.

-Further information is disclosed in the Bank's financed emissions report.
+Further information is published in the Bank’s report on financed emissions.

 Operation again carbon neutralised